About Sarah L Pearson, Conductor & Artistic Leader

 • Assistant Conductor of the Symphony of Northwest Arkansas (SoNA)

-• Adjunct Professor of Music at Cleveland State Community College
+• Professor of Music at Cleveland State Community College and Chattanooga School for Liberal Arts

 A woman standing with her right hand on her hip, wearing a black dress with a decorative silver belt, smiling, and has shoulder-length brown hair.